WE ARE CURRENTLY RECRUITING A RESEARCH ASSOCIATE IN MANCHESTER, UNITED KINGDOM (to work with UoM/Oxford Team) MORE INFO HERE

 - it tracks individuals over time by employing a panel survey;

 - it includes the use of social media data providing real time information on the role of networks and political remittances.

 These features allow the project to make a major contribution to theory development in both migration and protest studies and offer key insights to policy makers on factors influencing political and economic stability.

 Our project is collaborative and is composed of four country teams.

 - Gwendolyn Sasse (ZOIS/Oxford) is PI in Germany,

 - Olga Onuch (University of Manchester) is PI in the UK and David Doyle (Oxford) is Co-I,

 - Sorana Toma (ENSAE) is PI in France,

 - Jacquelien Van Stekelenburg (VU) is PI and Evelyn Ersanilli (UVA) is Co-I in the Netherlands.

-In due course we will be recruiting two PhD Students, two Post-Docs and one PhD RA.
+We are recruiting two PhD Students, two Post-Docs and one Research Associate.